Updated June 22, 2023

 - It reduces network traffic by making use of ‘need-based’ updates

-Pros of EIGRP
+Pros and Cons of EIGRP

 - EIGRP with protocol-dependent modules can route several different layer protocols.